onepointAI/onepoint/README.md

 Please go to the [official website](https://www.1ptai.com/) to download and try out the tool.

 If you encounter any bugs or have other feature requests, please feel free to submit an issue or related PR.
-You will not only receive our appreciation 👍 but also have the chance to receive a personalized avatar image, which will be gifted to your wallet for free in the form of an [NFT](https://opensea.io/zh-CN/collection/onepointai-collection) (specific rules are still being formulated).
+You will not only receive our appreciation 👍 but also have the chance to receive a personalized avatar image, which will be gifted to your wallet for free in the form of an [NFT](https://opensea.io/zh-CN/collection/onepointai-collection) (Detail in [README of contributors](https://github.com/onepointAI/onepoint/issues/5)).

  <br/>